Canoo Inc. (GOEV): Skating on Thin Ice? We Know the Answer

-Canoo Inc. (NASDAQ:GOEV) went up by 15.50% from its latest closing price compared to the recent 1-year high of $24.90.
-The company’s stock price has collected -6.94% of loss in the last five trading sessions.
-Press Release reported 16 hours ago that Canoo Selects Oklahoma for R&D, Software Development and Customer Support and Financing Centers
+Canoo Inc. (NASDAQ:GOEV) went up by 11.18% from its latest closing price compared to the recent 1-year high of $24.90.
+The company’s stock price has collected 16.65% of gains in the last five trading sessions.
+Press Release reported on 11/19/21 that Thinking about buying stock in Plug Power, Canoo, Sundial Growers, CNS Pharmaceuticals, or Telefonica Brasil?

 Is It Worth Investing in Canoo Inc. (NASDAQ :GOEV) Right Now?